-Recovering from cocaine addiction is no doubt going to be a challenging process.
-With the right programme of care and support though, you can put your substance abuse behind you once and for all.
+With the right programme of care and support, you can put your cocaine addiction behind you once and for all.
 With so many options for treatment in the UK, finding the right programme can be difficult.
 Learning more about your choices in terms of cocaine treatment and rehab will allow you to make an informed decision, which will significantly improve your chances of long-term success.

 Cocaine addiction will have a detrimental effect on your ability to live a normal life.
 It will damage your health, your wellbeing, and your relationships with those around you.
 You could also find that your financial situation is suffering because of the way in which your cocaine use is affecting your work situation.
 This is just one of the countless reasons that treatment is so very necessary.